parideis/a11y-overlay/README.md

 These features are aimed at **end users** who need immediate adjustments to a webpage to improve their experience.

+### 7. Developer Tools
+- **Only Focus**
+  When activated, this feature highlights the currently focused element on the page, providing developers with a clear visual cue to identify and improve the accessibility of interactive elements, such as buttons, links, and form fields, ultimately enhancing the overall user experience for people with disabilities.

+These features are aimed at **developers** who want to improve the accessibility of their web applications.

 ## Usage